MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/manage-bugs.md

 > [!TIP]
 > Once a bug has been closed and the fix is actively released in deployments, recommended practice is to never reopen it due to regression.
 Instead, you should consider opening a new bug and link to the older, closed bug.

+::: moniker range=">= tfs-2017"
-It's always a good idea to describe any additional details for closing a bug in the Discussion field (new web form) or the History field (old web form) to avoid future confusion as to why the bug was closed.
+It's always a good idea to describe any additional details for closing a bug in the **Discussion** field to avoid future confusion as to why the bug was closed.
+::: moniker-end

 ::: moniker range=">= azure-devops-2020"